brewchetta/100724-p3-assessment-study-guide/README.md

 - What is a `class` method?
 What is a `class` variable?
 - What is an `instance` property?
 When do property functions (getter and setter) get called?
 - What is object inheritance?
 How can objects inherit from each other?
 What does the `super()` function do?

+## SQL

+- What keywords allow us to create a table in SQL?
+What keywords delete a table?
+- What is a primary key and why is it important?
+- What keyword allows us to add a new row in SQL?
+- What keyword allows us to read rows in SQL?
+How can we filter for specific rows?
+- What keyword allows us to update a row in SQL?
+- What keyword allows us to delete a row in SQL?
+- What is a foreign key?
+Why is it important?